efalk/trm/Forms.md

 ----
 # Widgets

 The base class for all widgets is the Form.Widget class.
-The methods common to all widgets are as follows:

 Some of these widgets may seem oddly eccentric.
 They were written to support an app I was writing.